Brahmacharya: In Hinduism

 Brahmacharya represents the highest level of self-control, an intense mental and spiritual discipline of controlling the senses to attain liberation.
 It encompasses renouncing desires for temporary worldly pleasures to focus one's self toward religious goals.
+Brahmacharya is the oldest form of institutionalized asceticism in India, but less institutionalized than renunciatory asceticism.
+There is no single ritual of initiation into brahmacharya.